Geektrovert/Noize/README.md

 # Noize

 Full-stack codebase for Noize, a P2P handicraft marketplace, utilizing the L2 `Polygon` blockchain.
+Currently we only support PoS USDC on Polygon.

 ## Tech Stack